jdcloudcom/en/documentation/Developer-Tools/CodeDeploy/Operation-Guide/Deployment-Type.md

 | :--------: | :--------:|
 | ${group id}  | Deployment group ID, which can be viewed on the application details page |
 | ${random string}  | Random Number |

+**Please note that** when the Load Balancer adds the virtual server groups or adds Virtual Machines to the existing virtual server groups, the health check will be performed first before opening traffic.
+Therefore, there is a certain time interval, and the health check can be determined whether to be enabled according to the actual situation.